Is Weed Legal in Tennessee? 2026 Marijuana Laws Explained

 • Driving after using weed can also potentially lead to a DUI arrest.

-Tennessee's marijuana laws are some of the strictest in the U.S. There are a few exceptions for hemp-based products, but a new law narrows those in 2026.
+Tennessee's marijuana laws are some of the strictest in the U.S. There is a limited exception for certain hemp-based Delta-9 and CBD products, but a law that took effect on January 1, 2026, significantly tightened restrictions on many other hemp-derived THC products.”

 Tennessee's laws treat weed just like any other drug offense — with potential jail time, fines, and a permanent criminal record.